EPM-RD-NETLAB/.NET-Framework-modules/M10. Generics and Collections/README.md

 2. The test file contains some information.
 Implement an algorithm that allows to determine the frequency of occurrences of words in the text.
 Develop unit-tests.
 3. Implement a method for the counting of the Fibonacci's numbers of the Fibonacci using the iterator block yield.
 Develop unit-tests.
 4. Develop a generic class-collection Queue that implements the basic operations for working with the stucture data queue.
 Implement the capability to iterate by collection by design pattern Iterator.
 Develop unit-tests.
+5. Develop a generic class-collection Stack that implements the basic operations for working with the stucture data stack.
+Implement the capability to iterate by collection by design pattern Iterator.
+Develop unit-tests.
+6. Develop a generic class-collection Set that implements the basic operations for working with the stucture data set with the reference types elements.
+Implement the capability to iterate by collection by block iterator yield.
+Develop unit-tests.
+7. Develop a generic class-collection BinarySearchTree that implements the basic operations for working with the stucture data binary search tree.
+Provide an opportunity of using a plugin interface to implement the order relation.
+Implement three ways of traversing the tree: direct (preorder), transverse (inorder), reverse (postorder) (use the block iterator yield).
+Develop unit-tests.
+Use for the testiong the following types:
+   - System.String (use default comparison and plug-in comparator);
+   - the custom class Book, for objects of which order relations are implemented (use the default comparison and plug-in comparator);
+   - the custom structure Point for objects that do not have an order relation (use a plug-in comparator).